NXT TakeOver: Rival: Storylines

 The card comprised six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

-The main event of the TakeOver: Rival was a storyline between long time real life friends and often in-ring opponents Sami Zayn and Kevin Owens.
+The main event of TakeOver: Rival was a storyline between long time real life friends and often in-ring opponents Sami Zayn and Kevin Owens.
 The storyline played on the decade long friendship between the two, predating both of them working for WWE, back when they were known as Kevin Steen (Owens) and El Generico (Zayn).
-The two became friends when they worked for the Canadian International Wrestling Syndicate IWS and later on won several tag team championships as Kevin Steen and El Generico including the PWG World Tag Team Championship twice and the ROH World Tag Team Championship.
-While they were close friends, the two also had a very intense storyline feud in Ring of Honor (ROH) that lasted from late 2009 until late 2012 where Zayn signed a contract with WWE.
-Steen, given the ring name Kevin Owens, signed a WWE contract during the summer of 2014, joining Zayn in NXT.
-During the build to Owens' debut at TakeOver: R Evolution they acknowledge the past history of Zayn and Owens, citing their friendship.
-At "R Evolution", Owens won his debut match against CJ Parker and then later on in the night Zayn defeated Adrian Neville to win the NXT Championship.
-After the victory Owens came to the ring to congratulate Zayn on the victory, but then turned on him and attacked Zayn, performing a Powerbomb onto the ring apron on Zayn.
+The two became friends when they worked for the Canadian promotion, International Wrestling Syndicate (IWS), and later on won several tag team championships as Kevin Steen and El Generico, including the PWG World Tag Team Championship twice and the ROH World Tag Team Championship.
+While they were close friends, the two also had a very intense storyline feud in Ring of Honor (ROH) that lasted from late 2009 until late 2012 when Zayn signed with WWE.
+Steen, given the ring name Kevin Owens, signed with WWE during the summer of 2014, joining Zayn in NXT.
+During the build to Owens's debut at TakeOver: R Evolution they acknowledged the past history of Zayn and Owens, citing their friendship.
+At R Evolution, Owens won his debut match against CJ Parker and then later on in the night, Zayn defeated Adrian Neville to win the NXT Championship.
+After the victory, Owens came to the ring to congratulate Zayn on the victory, but then turned on him and attacked Zayn, performing a Powerbomb on Zayn onto the ring apron.
 On January 14, 2015, Zayn successfully defended the championship against Neville, only to be attacked by Owens after the match once more.
-At the following NXT show, Zayn demanded a match against Owens, with Owens pushing back saying he was a "prize fighter" and would only fight Zayn if the NXT Championship was on the line, a stipulation Zayn agreed to.
+At the following NXT show, Zayn demanded a match against Owens, with Owens pushing back saying he was a "prize fighter" and would only fight Zayn if the NXT Championship was on the line, a stipulation Zayn agreed to, and the match was scheduled for TakeOver: Rival.